SELF-Technology/self-chain-public/docs/Technical Docs/PoAI/Taxonomy.md

 # Proof-of-AI (PoAI) Taxonomy

 This document outlines the core data types and their meanings in the Proof-of-AI system.
-These types replace the legacy Mini* classes with AI-capacity focused equivalents that better reflect their purpose in the PoAI system.
+These types represent AI-capacity focused data structures that reflect their purpose in the PoAI system.

 ## Core Types

 ### AICapacityNumber
-Replaces: `MiniNumber`
+Core numeric type for AI capacity measurements

 Represents various AI capacities and metrics:
 - Stake capacity (computational resources)